corgibytes/freshli-cli/README.md

 We use a few different automatted tools tools to help us keep the code in this repository in compliance with the Freshli project style guide.

-All of the following linters can be run together by running the `bin/lint.rb` script.
+All of the following linters (with the exception of `codeclimate`) can be run together by running the `bin/lint.rb` script.
 You can also run the `bin/format.rb` script if you want to instruct the linters to correct any issues that are found.
 (Note: not all of the linters provide an auto-correct mechanism.)

 ### [eclint](https://gitlab.com/greut/eclint)